pi-star-2025/pi_star/Biology + Chemistry/sleep/Teeth.md

 ## Clouds

 Clouds in our eyes and the skies store larger conflicts regarding teeth.
-This is based on actions of people, gods, and societies throughout time, It's related to conflicts about teeth which are not decided yet.
+This is based on actions of people, gods, and societies throughout time.

-In particular, the conflicts we are most associated with, including from past lives, is what actually puts us to sleep each night.
-So these are potential multiverse "court cases", which everyone has.
-Because of anything where you have "drilled in" to life here on earth, and it has created conflicts with others alive.
-This clearly happens to everyone, including some animals.
+In particular, the conflicts we are individually associated with, including from past lives, put us to sleep each night.
+So these are potential multiverse "court cases", which everyone accumulates.
+They are from moments where we have "drilled in" very hard to life on earth, and at night these moments (unconsciously) are drilling back in our heads.

+This clearly happens to everyone, including animals.

-Being honest about all multiverse court cases for people/gods help accelerate to the end of time and sleeping.
+Being honest about all multiverse court cases for people/gods help accelerate to the end of time and the end of sleeping.